 - Leg and/or feet pain making it difficult to walk or stand

-- In rare cases, loss of bowel and bladder function (cauda equine syndrome), requiring immediate medical attention
+- In rare cases, loss of bowel and bladder function (cauda equina syndrome), requiring immediate medical attention

 Non-surgical Treatment of disc Herniation

 Surgery is considered in cases with significant leg pain, muscle weakness, and numbness that is unresolved after conservative treatment measures.
-Urgent surgery may be required if neurologic dysfunction or cauda equine syndrome occurs.
+Urgent surgery may be required if neurologic dysfunction or cauda equina syndrome occurs.

 Microdiscectomy is the most commonly used surgical procedure for lumbar disc herniation.
 It involves the removal of part of the herniated disc causing nerve compression.
 It is a comparatively safe procedure, but some of the risks include infection, nerve damage, dural leak, or hematoma.
 Most patients undergoing surgery find significant respite in pain after the surgery.